obonaventure/cnp3/book/network/network.rst

 .. ping of death http://insecure.org/sploits/ping-o-death.html

 .. [#fciscoags] Example routers from this period include the Cisco AGS http://www.knossos.net.nz/don/wn1.html and AGS+ http://www.ciscopress.com/articles/article.asp?p=25296

+.. [#fdfflag] A transport protocol implementation can also specify whether the packet must be sent with the `DF` set or set.
+A TCP implementation using `Path MTU Discovery` would always request the transmission of IPv4 packets with the `DF`flag set.

 .. [#fmultiiana] The full list of allocated IPv6 multicast addresses is available at http://www.iana.org/assignments/ipv6-multicast-addresses